NicoleIrene/UdacityNeighborhoodMap/README.md

 * Wrote code required to add a full-screen map to a page by first using the Google Maps API key and then adding additional third party (Foursquare) APIs for map marker list entry information.

- * Added functionality to animate a map marker (bounce) when either the list item associated with it or the map marker itself is selected.
+ * Added functionality to animate map marker (bounce) when either the list item associated with it or the map marker itself is selected.

  * Added functionality to open an infoWindow with third party information